-- Category A apportionments distribute budgetary resources by fiscal quarters. - Category B apportionments typically distribute budgetary resources by activities, projects, objects or a combination of these categories. - Exempt Exempt from apportionment
+- Category A apportionments distribute budgetary resources by fiscal quarters. - Category B apportionments typically distribute budgetary resources by activities, projects, objects, or a combination of these categories. - projects, objects, or a combination of these catego - Exempt Exempt from apportionment.

 New Obligations and Upward Adjustments reported on the Statement of Budgetary Resources consist of the following: